SimicCh/AVSR-AV_Fusion_Module_for_Pre-Trained_ASR/README.md

     </tr>
   </tbody>
 </table>
-*Pre-trained models can be provided on request.
+*Final checkpoints can be provided on request.
 <br/>
 <br/>